pmeulen/ansible-tools/README.md

 the development VM.
 This allows you to verify that the template is still up to date: create a new vm using the template.
 This test can be automated.

-> Make the template environemnt testable: Set the group_var variables in the template to values that immediately work in the
+> Make the template environment testable: Set the group_var variables in the template to values that immediately work in the
 > vm

+Variables used in a role that do not change between environments should not be stored in the environment.
+These can be stored in the _vars_ directory of the role in the playbook.